newbe36524/Newbe.Claptrap/README.md

 Claptrap and it`s Minions are coming.

 At present, we need more members to join us to complete this work.
 No matter where you are interested in convenience, we believe that you can find a suitable participation point for you here.
-[You can click here to view the current needs of our members. ](docs/Teams-en_US.md)

 ## Samples